chizzletaz/MilestoneProject4/README.md

 - [Colour codes](https://usbrandcolors.com/tech/) of social media icons.
 ---
 # Acknowledgements
-I want to thank my mentor Antonio Rodriguez for guiding me through this project and helping me with some solutions.
+I want to give special thanks my mentor Antonio Rodriguez for  and guiding me through this project and helping me solve some of the challenges I faced.
-Especially with the relations between collections on MongoDB and the development of the corresponding python code for the functions in the app.py file.
 I want to thank Tutor support at CI and fellow Slack members for answering my questions.